 Originally written by Johnny Nash and released in 1972, it has also been covered by many other artists.
-It doesn't talk about suicide, as has often been assumed: it's a very optimistic song which talks about finding happiness again.
+It doesn't talk about suicide, as has often been assumed: it's a very optimistic song that talks about finding happiness again.

 Explore the Tomplay scores of "I Can See Clearly Now" for beginner saxophone and play accompanied by the high-quality orchestral recording.
 Take advantage too of the many Tomplay functions to get the piece into shape in the best way.

 7. Happy - Pharell Williams